gobuffalo/docs/templates/docs/installation.md

-  setup       Setups a newly created, or recently checked out application. task        Runs your grift tasks test        Runs the tests for your Buffalo app update      will attempt to upgrade a Buffalo application to version v0.12.7 version     Print the version number of buffalo
+  setup       Setups a newly created, or recently checked out application. task        Runs your grift tasks test        Runs the tests for your Buffalo app update      will attempt to upgrade a Buffalo application to version v<%= version %>
+  version     Print the version number of buffalo

 Flags: